 Richard has a specialist interest in exploring the interactions between human and nonhuman agencies, as they are expressed in digital art and literature, and considers what these reveal concerning the creation and communication of knowledge across digital activities, artefacts, and infrastructures more generally.
-His artistic practice represents an extension of this research, and is concerned especially with developing techniques of digital writing that, at various levels, enact and interrogate issues concerning meaning-making in an age of proliferating machine communication.
+This research is embedded within Richard’s artistic practice, developing digital art objects that meditate on questions relating to the entanglements of agency and meaning in an age of proliferating machine communication.

 As an undergraduate, Richard studied BA English with Media at University College Falmouth, graduating in 2010 with First Class honours.
 He pursued subsequently a Master’s in English at the University of Exeter, specialising in Criticism and Theory, and graduated from this with Distinction in 2011.

 It was during his Master’s that Richard began exploring the varying relations between computing technology, creative expression, and nonhuman agency as these manifest within the context of ‘digital’ or ‘electronic’ works of literature – making this the subject of his final dissertation.
 In 2012 Richard was awarded an AHRC doctoral studentship in Science, Technology, and Culture to develop his research on this topic for his PhD thesis, “Textual Entanglements: A Performative Approach towards Digital Literature”, supervised by Prof. Regenia Gagnier (Exeter), Prof. Laura Salisbury (Exeter), and Dr. Matt Hayler (Birmingham).
 In April 2016 Richard passed his viva voce, examined by Prof. N. Katherine Hayles (Duke) and Prof. Gabriella Giannachi (Exeter).

-After completing his PhD, Richard lectured on the BSc Interactive Media degree at the University of York, convening and delivering modules across all three years of the taught programme, including “Gaming: Industry and Culture”, “Interactive Media and Society”, and “Digital Culture and Storytelling”, as well as supervising both individual and group student projects.
+After completing his PhD, Richard lectured on the BSc Interactive Media degree at the University of York, convening and delivering modules across all three years of the taught programme, including “Gaming: Industry and Culture”, “Interactive Media and Society”, and “Digital Culture, Aesthetics, and Storytelling”, as well as supervising both individual and group student projects.